starstruckgall/blog/clqogexhz000208l94vicabn2.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703721916389/646daf26-87d3-417c-9bd8-e1ed5d8fc684.png align="center")

 Now just type in your commands at the input line where your cursor is blinking.
 That's pretty much all you have to do to start using the command line.
+From creating new text files to installing packages with pip the command line can be used for basically anything.

 ---

-Please note that this article was just a short overview of what the command line does and for further information and a list of available commands please look out for future articles posted on Beautiful Tiger.
+Now just type in your commands at the input line where your cursor is blinking.
+That's pretty much all you have to do to start using the command line.
+From creating new text files to installing packages with pip the command line can be used for basically anything.

 All the best, Esther.